ATidmore/DataProducts_Project/README.md

-# DataProducts_Project
+# 9DDP
-Coursera DS Cert 9 - Developing Data Products Project
+Developing Data Products Project Repo

+This application has been submitted for the Coursera "Developing Data Products" class.

+The app can be viewed at: <a href="https://atidmore.shinyapps.io/9DDP">Shiny.io</a> -- assuming there is still time on my free-tier account!

+The source code for the app can be viewed here on Github.